ClaryFlegel/CC3DPyScripts_SolidAdhesiveBC/README.md

-# CC3DPyScripts_SolidAdhesiveBC
+Jan 11th 2026
-Python Scripts for Solid Adhesive BC CC3D Wound Healing Project
+All files are part of data generation and postprocessing workflow for Solid Adhesive BC.